flojoy-ai/docs/docs/instruments-database/Switches/Keysight-B2200A/Keysight-B2200A.md

 <div>

-The Keysight B2200A fA leakage switch mainframe reduces the cost of test by enabling automatic characterization tests without compromising the measurement performance of the semiconductor parameter analyzer.
+The Keysight (Agilent) B2200A fA leakage switch mainframe reduces the cost of test by enabling automatic characterization tests without compromising the measurement performance of the semiconductor parameter analyzer.

 </div>